Autodesk-Forge/viewer-android-sample/README.md

 * Import the source code from "existing Android code into Workspaces" in Eclipse by clicking file -> Import, browse to the project folder, make sure the "project to Import" appears, and click "finish" button to import the project.
 * Get your consumer key and secret key from http://developer.autodesk.com
 * Set the API keys in \src\main\Credentials.java
-* Build the project to generate the *.apk
+* Build the project to generate the *.apk, deploy the *.apk to a mobile device.
-* Deploy the *.apk to a mobile device.
-If you prefer to use an emulator, you can create any Android virtual device from Android Virtual Device Manager, please be sure to use API level 18 or above and choose a device with bigger screen.
+* If you prefer to use an emulator, you can create any Android virtual device from Android Virtual Device Manager, please be sure to use API level 18 or above and choose a device with bigger screen.
-* Open the App on android device, click [Get Token] >> token should appear in the text box below
+* Open the App on android device or emulator, click [Get Token] >> token should appear in the text box below
 * Input bucket name in text box under [create bucket], click [Create Bucket] >> wait for the success info.
-The bucket name should be in lower case or numbers, and bucket name should not be duplicated with others, so a best practice is include your company name and current time stamp as a test bucket name.
+The bucket key (i.e. bucket name) must match “^[-_.a-z0-9]{3,128}$”.
+That is bucket must be between 3 to 128 characters long and contain only lower-case letters, numbers and the symbols . _ –.
+And bucket keys must be unique within the data center or region in which they were created.
+Best practice is to incorporate your company name/domain name or the client Id into the bucket name.
+If you prefer to use the client Id(should convert to lower-case first) as part of bucket name, please note that it is the consumer key, not the secret key.
+Please also pay attention to the length of the whole bucket name, which should be less than 128.
 * Click [Browser Model], the files available in the storage folder will appear >> select one of them
 * Click [Upload Model], wait for the success info >> the urn will appear in the text box below
 * Click [Register Model] >> wait for the success info >> the text below will show the register status